Azure/fta-cloudarchitecture/docs/reliability.md

 ## Shared responsibility

-When considering the shared responsibility principle, you need to ensure you meet your responsibilities:
+Under the _shared responsibility principle_, it is important to understand the responsibilities for reliability:

-* Become familiar with Azure SLAs and the _failure modes_ of each service that is deployed
+* Become familiar with [Azure Service-level Agreements] and the _failure modes_ of each service that is deployed
 * Review [Azure subscription and service limits, quotas, and constraints]
 * Enable the availability and recovery features that are appropriate to business requirements
-* Avoid designing in single points of failure
+* Avoid _single points of failure_
 * Calculate the _composite uptime_ of the solution
 * Follow best practices for each Azure service
 * Employ [cloud design patterns] for resilience and availability